-Debit "Accumulated Depreciation" as part of the journal entry to close this account.
-Since you sold the capital asset, the asset no longer exists and neither does the depreciation account associated with it.
-To zero the account, debit the asset's "Accumulated Depreciation" account for the full balance recorded in its ledger account.
+Debit Accumulated Depreciation as another part of the journal entry to close this account.
+Since you sold the capital asset, the asset no longer exists, and neither does the depreciation account associated with it.
+To zero the account, debit the asset's Accumulated Depreciation account for the full balance recorded in its ledger account.

-For instance, if the asset's "Accumulated Depreciation" account balance was $4,000 when you sold the asset for $8,000 in cash, adding the two equals $12,000.
+For instance, if the asset's Accumulated Depreciation account balance was $4,000 when you sold the asset for $8,000 in cash, adding the two equals $12,000.
 If the capital asset had an original cost of $10,000 (i.e., the asset's ledger account balance), this means you have a gain of $2,000.

-Credit the "Gain on the Sale of Assets" account in the journal entry if your business gained by selling the asset.
-On the other hand, debit the "Loss on the Sale of Assets" account in the journal entry if you sold the asset at a loss.
+Credit the Gain on the Sale of Assets account in the journal entry if your business gained by selling the asset.
+On the other hand, debit the Loss on the Sale of Assets account in the journal entry if you sold the asset at a loss.

-Credit Sold Asset's Value
+Credit the Sold Asset's Value

 Credit the sold asset's account in the journal entry.
 Credit it for the full amount shown in the asset's ledger account.
 For example, if the ledger shows the asset's value at $10,000, credit the asset account in the journal entry for $10,000.

 Post the journal entry to each of the ledger accounts.
-For example, make a credit in the asset's ledger account and a debit in the "Accumulated Depreciation" ledger account.
-Repeat the same for the "Gain/Sale of Assets" and the "Cash" ledger accounts.
+For example, make a credit in the asset's ledger account and a debit in the Accumulated Depreciation ledger account.
+Repeat the same for the Gain/Sale of Assets and the Cash ledger accounts.

-Close the "Gain/Loss on the Sale of Assets" account at the appropriate time when recording closing entries at the end of your accounting period.
-If you have a gain, you'll debit (to close) the "Gain on the Sale of Assets" account and credit the Income Summary or Retained Earnings account in the journal entry.
-If you have a loss, you'll credit (to close) the "Loss on the Sale of Assets" account and debit Income Summary or Retained Earnings.
-Post the journal entry to its respective ledger accounts.
+Close the Gain/Loss on the Sale of Assets account at the appropriate time when recording closing entries at the end of your accounting period.
+If you have a gain at the end of the accounting cycle, you'll debit (to close) the Gain on the Sale of Assets account and credit the Income Summary account or Retained Earnings account in the journal entry.